miguelmarcondesf/activerecord-tenanted/GUIDE.md

   - how to make a class that inherits from ActiveRecord::Base "sublet" from a tenanted database
     - and note how we do it out of the box for Rails records

-- how to run database tasks and what's changed

-- demonstrate how to configure an app for subdomain tenants
-  - app.config.hosts
-  - example TenantSelector proc

 - Rails configuration
   - explain why we set some options
     - `active_record.use_schema_cache_dump = true`
     - `active_record.check_schema_cache_dump_version = false`
+  - explain gem railtie config options
+    - `connection_class`
+    - `tenanted_rails_records`
+  - demonstrate how to configure an app for subdomain tenants
+    - app.config.hosts
+    - example TenantSelector proc

+- operations
+  - how to run database tasks and what assumptions have changed

 TODO: